 All users can export transactions one-at-a-time to their connected accounting package.

-If you start your workflow in Greenback, the Payment Date field in QBO will be auto-filled with the date of the actual transaction.
+If you start your workflow in Commerce, the Payment Date field in QBO will be auto-filled with the date of the actual transaction.
 If you start your workflow in QBO however, remember that QBO defaults to today’s date instead and requires that you verify/correct it later.

 To export an Expense or Sale transaction:

 - Press the Expenses icon OR the Sales icon and then choose the company.